apache/incubator-ponymail-foal/DOCKER.md

 The following step only needs to be done once.
 The container must already be running.

-Open a new terminal session start a shell in the container:
+Open a new terminal session and start a shell in the container:

 ```
 $ docker exec -it pmfoal-pmfoal-1 bash